fsiddiqui4320/bcog200-final-project/README.md

    d. analyze_recall:
 	 This function will compare the recalled words with the original list, track recall accuracy by word position, and generate data for plotting a serial position curve.

+## Introduction

+This program shows how memory works using a common psychology effect called the Serial Position Effect.
+People usually remember the first and last items in a list better than the middle ones.
+This project helps show that effect in a simple word recall experiment.
+It uses a list of words, shows them to the user, and then asks them to recall as many as they can.
+The program collects the data and shows how well people remember based on where the words were in the list.

+Great for learning about memory.
+Easy to run.
+Fast results.

+## Functions

+- `generate_word_list(n, word_bank)`
+  Picks `n` random words from a list.

+- `display_words(word_list)`
+  Shows each word on the screen one by one.

+- `collect_recall()`
+  Lets the user type in words they remember.

+- `analyze_recall(recalled, original)`
+  Checks which words were remembered and shows results by word position.

+## Example Use

+- Teachers can use this to show how memory works.
+- Students can try it themselves to see how well they remember words.
+- Anyone interested in psychology can explore how recall works.

+## Input Data
+- The list of words shown to the user is stored in `config.py` as a predefined word bank.
+- The user does not need to provide any input files.
+- User responses (the words they recall) are collected during the experiment and stored separately by the program.